 2. Can Vinegar Get Rid Of Cat Odor From Carpet?

-It depends on the seriousness of the cat’s urine stain and odor.
+It depends on the seriousness of the cat’s urine stain and smell.
 As such, it is best if you are always prepared to use other methods and products or complement them with other cleaning methods, such as enzymatic cleaners, ozone generator machines, and wood primers for the subfloor areas.

 Reapply the cleaning concoction as many times as needed to get rid of the urine stain.
 Air out the affected room as much as you can.

-3. Clean The Carpet Using A Carpet Cleaner/Shampooer
+3. Use A Carpet Cleaner/Shampooer

 4. How To Remove Cat Odor In A Carpet Using A Steam Cleaner

 You need to eliminate as much of the stain using enzymatic or DIY cleaners before you go for a steam cleaner.
-You may need to clean or treat the affected area several times if you are dealing with stubborn stains and odors.
+You may need to clean or treat the affected area several times if you are dealing with stubborn stains and scents.

 5. Getting Rid Of Cat Odor From Carpet Padding

-Where the padding has soaked cat urine, you must remove the carpet to expose the padding.
+Where the padding has soaked up cat urine, you must remove the carpet to expose the padding.
 Afterward, you can clean off the stain using appropriate methods, as explained below.

 Using A Disinfectant Or Enzyme Cleaner To Get Rid Of Cat Odor From The Carpet Padding

-Once you expose the stained spot on the padding or the subfloor, prepare to clean and treat that spot using an appropriate and effective product like an enzyme cleaner or disinfectant and odor remover like the OdoBan.
+Once you expose the stained spot on the padding or the subfloor, prepare to clean and treat that spot using an appropriate and effective product like an enzyme cleaner or disinfectant remover like the OdoBan.

-However, many pet specialists and owners do not advocate using vinegar or baking soda.
+However, many pet specialists and parents do not advocate using vinegar or baking soda.
 Due to their strong smells, they are likely to stress the cat and influence its behavior, causing it to remark on the same spot again.

 6. Pull Out The Carpet

 Ultimately, you might be unable to rescue the carpet.
 The balls of hair and deep-soaked urine might be impossible to remove completely.
-Since you’re moving into a new house, you might consider investing in new carpeting.
+Since you’re moving into a new home, you might consider investing in new carpeting.

 A new carpet will give you clean slate flooring without pet soiling and the associated pet odor.